Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-4.md

 You may be wondering: "Have I forgotten about the full release?
 When will that happen?"

-#### Not up to par
+#### Not yet stable enough

 Well, at this point I didn't believe it was ready for an out-of-beta release.

-For one thing, I had noticed that the user perceived crash rate was almost 6%, which was over the Google Play threshold.
+For one thing, I had noticed that the user perceived crash rate was around 6-7%, which was over the Google Play maximum threshold.

 Most of the issues were crashes during export.
 Obviously, not a great thing to see.

 In short: Velocity Lapse just wasn't up to production quality yet.
 I didn't feel right launching to production with that much unstability.

 #### Unrealistic projections

 Although I had projected an (unrealistic) launch date for somewhere around the end of Roman "January", things were not favorable for that deadline.

 I felt more confident setting the release date to the 7th of Roman "March", but that did not end up happening.
 Even my thought that the app would be ready for full release by Spring fell through.

 Part of this is that the "MVP" feature list fell prey to "scope creep" and I under-estimated the amount of time involved to implement some of the features and work through the bugs.
 This was good thing though, since it gave me more time to "flesh-out" the app.